 Why fabric structures are popular

-The benefits of using tension fabric displays
+The benefits of using tension fabric exhibits

 How fabric structures can save you money

 The reduction in shipping drayage fees is a huge reason why many exhibitors are interested in moving towards versatile tension fabric structures.
-What once would take 5 coffin crates now takes one, and cost-saving can be huge.
+What once would take 5 coffin crates now takes one, and cost-savings can be huge.
 Fabrics fold or roll into very small and tight spaces adding a soft barrier between other parts.
 They also tend to survive most forklift incidents that do occasionally happen when they are being unloaded for show or packed to head back to your warehouse.

-Another money-saving aspect of fabric exhibits is the square foot printing costs in many cases can be reduced due to the speed and advancements in fabric printing.
+Another money-saving aspect of tension fabric exhibits is the square foot printing costs in many cases can be reduced due to the speed and advancements in fabric printing.
 Those streamlined processes can be passed down resulting in a price per square foot that is 50% less than solid structure panels.

 Some downsides to consider when using fabric booths